ruineto-software-engineer/api-to-do-list/README.md

     docker-compose up

+## Documentation
+Hit the url http://localhost:8080/swagger-ui/index.html with server up, to go the swagger doc.

 ## Endpoint List
 ### GET http://localhost:8080/
 Hit the following endpoint to get a simple string to check the app